SovnSkyrim/QWEST/README.md

 **Note : Please check that vsync is set to disable in enblocal.ini otherwise you will be stuck compiling shaders**

 Now Let's talk about the ReShade option.
-ReShade is simpler than ENBs, they generally focus on color correction but if rightly used, they can enhance the game graphics nicely with even lower fps loss!
+ReShade is simpler than ENBs, they generally focus on color correction but if rightly used, they can enhance the game graphics nicely with even lower fps loss, couple that with a SKyrim set on Low and even the weaker gpus can experience more than vanilla Skyrim lighting.
 For Skyrim, it's very common for ReShade to be made with a certain ENB in mind, but some exist to be used on top of Vanilla Skyrim.
 I'll introduce you to 2 of them.
 - [BTS - Beautifully Textured Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/25489)
 - [Ulver](https://www.nexusmods.com/skyrimspecialedition/mods/40433)